systemcrash/hasl-platform/info.md

 ## API-call restrictions and optimizations

 The `Bronze` level API is limited to 30 API calls per minute, 10.000 per month.
-With 10.000 calls per month, that allows for less than one call every 4 minute but if you are using multiple sensors this is split between them and each config sensor section can contain a separate pair of api-keys.
+With 10.000 calls per month, that allows for fewer than one calls every 4 minutes but if you are using multiple sensors, this is split between them and each config sensor section can contain a separate pair of api-keys.
-The calls have been optimized and are beeing locally cached for the specified freshness, if multiple sensors are using the same siteid there will still only be one call.
-Caching is done in a file (haslcache.json) that will be automatically created in the configuration directory.
+The calls have been optimized and are locally cached for the specified freshness.
+If multiple sensors use the same `siteid` there will still only be one call.
+Caching is done in a file (`haslcache.json`) that is automatically created in the configuration directory.
-You can also specify a binary_sensor that perhaps is turned of when no-one is at home or similar to reduce the number of calls.
-Optimizations can be turned of if needed in very specific situation or if you have a high level API-key.
+You can also specify a binary_sensor that perhaps is false when no-one is at home or similar to reduce the number of calls.
+Optimizations can be turned off if needed in very specific situations or if you have a high level API-key.

-## Experimental and upcomming features
+## Experimental and upcoming features

-So far there is very limited support for other api-functions except what is listed above.
-However there are some experimentation going on with future functionalities of the platform and this code.
+So far there is very limited support for other api-functions except those listed above.
+There is some ongoing experimentation with future functionalities of the platform and this code, however.
 Nothing that is decided or ready, but the features may be used as-is for now to experiment and see what can be done.
-Also, if you extend the code please submit a PR so it can be furthered.
+Also, if you extend the code please submit a PR to improve this project.

-If you have any suggestions do not forget to add them to the issue tracker to be included in HASL 3.0, please use the enhancement label to add your request.
+If you have any suggestions, remember to add them to the issue tracker to be included in HASL 3.0, with the `enhancement` label on your request.
 [Go do it now!](https://github.com/DSorlov/hasl-platform/issues/new).

-To use this stuff you should know your way around advanced customization of your Home Assistant enviroment, but for now three parts exists:
+To use this stuff you should know your way around advanced customization of your Home Assistant enviroment, but for now three parts exist:

 ### Train location sensor
 This sensor type creates a train location sensor and shows the train locations for subway, and surface trains.
 This sensor is EXPERIMENTAL and NOT SUPPORTED yet.
-Outputs json object to be parsed by frontend, but no specific card exists yet.
+Outputs json objects to be parsed by the frontend, but no specific card exists yet.
 Subject to change.

 | Name | Required? | Description |
 |------|-----------|-------------|